cdmadrigal/ansible-collection-venafi/roles/certificate/README.md

    Defaults are defined in the [defaults/main.yml](defaults/main.yml) file.

+**Note:** The tasks within [roles/certificate/tasks](roles/certificate/tasks) can be changed or added upon to suit your use-case.
+By default, these tasks delegate work to your `localhost` which may not be suitable in certain cases.

 ## Preparing a Docker demo environment for running Ansible

 1. For this demo, move to the root folder of this collection.